 Increasing regulatory constraints

-Regulators are demanding more and more guarantees that the location, traceability and retrievability of data.
-Le RGPD requires companies to know where personal data is stored at all times, and to be able to delete or transfer it at any time.
-In sectors such as healththe public sectoror financial servicesthe challenges of compliance and sovereignty require tried and tested reversibility mechanisms.
+Regulators are increasingly demanding guarantees regarding the location, traceability, and recoverability of data.
+The GDPR requires companies to always know where personal data is stored and to be able to erase or transfer it at any time.
+In sectors such as healthcare, the public sector, and financial services, the requirements for compliance and sovereignty call for proven reversibility mechanisms.

 How do you build an effective reversibility strategy?

-A reversibility strategy cannot be improvised at the end of a project. upstreamright from the design phase of the cloud architecture.
-Here are the key levers to mobilise:
+A reversibility strategy cannot be improvised at the end of a project: it must be considered upstream, from the very beginning of the cloud‑architecture design phase.
+Here are the key levers to implement:

 Favour interoperable and portable architectures

-The adoption of open standards avoids services that are too specific to one cloud provider.
-In addition, the use of multi-cloud-ready as OpenShift or HashiCorp Vault makes transitions easier.
+The adoption of open standards helps avoid services that are too tightly tied to a single cloud provider.
+In addition, using multi‑cloud‑ready technologies such as OpenShift or HashiCorp Vault simplifies transitions.

 For example, you can use :